What happens if I no longer live at home?

 What sort of meals are provided?

-The hot lunches are generally suitable for all tastes.
+There is always a hot meal and they are generally suitable for all tastes.
 Meals are mostly

-old favourites such as baked dinners, corned beef with white sauce,
+old favourites such as baked dinners, corned beef with white sauce or casserole

-be the main meal of the day for our clients as the meals are filling
+pudding with ice cream.
+This will probably be the main meal of the day as the meals are

 What if I need a special diet?

-We are happy to cater for diabetics and vegetarians.
-It is important
+We are happy to cater for all dietary requirements and regularly have diabetic,

-We understand that some medical conditions and abilities require special
+as they arise).
+We also understand that some medical conditions and abilities

 Can I bring my own food?